 5. In-app feedback

 Perhaps the most powerful method of getting customer feedback is soliciting it in the app itself.
-Whether it’s a “Contact Us” button, asking your active users about what they think of your app or running in-app surveys, you can learn the most from people who are actually in your app and using it.
+Whether it’s a “Contact Us” button, asking your active users about what they think of your app or running in-app surveys, you can learn the most from people who are actually in your app and use it.
 You can build these capabilities on your own or use tools from companies to get more feedback from your app customers in a matter of minutes.